 Thank you for visiting the website of the Priority Programme 1859 "Experience and Expectation.
 Historical Foundations of Economic Behaviour" (Schwerpunktprogramm 1859 "Erfahrung und Erwartung.
 Historische Grundlagen ökonomischen Handelns").

 Funded by the German Research Foundation (Deutsche Forschungsgemeinschaft), the projects of the Priority Programme "Experience and Expectation" bring together an interdisciplinary group of historians, economists, information scientists and legal historians to study the historical dimension of economic behaviour.
-In our second funding period 17 new Research Projects have just started.
+For details on the seventeen research projects which started in 2019, see here.

 On these pages, you will find information about our research, people, and activities.
 Read a summary of the programme, find out more about our research from the projects overview and the Working Paper Series, or learn more about our joint activities in the Conferences and Workshops sections.
 In a nutshell: